 Reimagine Co. is in the process of putting together a Tool Library, similar to that of a regular book library, where you will be able to borrow tools as you need them, and give them back when done.
 We will share more information with you when we have it, but we also encourage you to sign up for their newsletter to stay up-to-date with all their awesome upcoming projects!

 Sourcing Local Food & Drink

 Besides improving food literacy and education for youth, our LEN Member Growing Chefs!
 Ontario also offers catering services using nutritious, whole foods.
 GCO uses local and seasonal ingredients whenever possible, with plenty of vegetarian & vegan options, and can accommodate dietary restrictions for your next event.
 GCO also supplies reusable dishes, cutlery, and linens upon request.
-Contact email@example.com or at 519-679-4769 for inquiries about catering.
+Contact [email protected] for inquiries about catering.

-We also recommend you connect with other local businesses, known for their commitment to using local and/or seasonal ingredients: The Root Cellar, Plant Matter Kitchen, Edgar and Joe's Cafe, London Brewing Co-op (Brewery), and Storm Stayed Brewing Company.
+We also recommend you connect with other local businesses, known for their commitment to using local and/or seasonal ingredients: Plant Matter Kitchen, Edgar and Joe's Cafe, London Brewing Co-op (Brewery), and Storm Stayed Brewing Company.
 However, there are MANY more amazing local restaurants & breweries in London that share this philosophy.
 We encourage you to inquire about where the ingredients are sourced from regardless of the caterer or venue you go with to start this dialogue about local & sustainable food!